 - Remove all accessible loose parts and parts cartons from carton . - Cut along dotted lines on all four panels of carton.
-Remove end panels and lay side panels flat. - Remove mower and packing materials. - Check for any additional loose parts or cartons and remove.
+Remove end panels and lay side panels flat. - Check for any additional loose parts or cartons and remove.

 BEFORE REMOVING TRACTOR FROM SKID